ygs1990/Contract/README.md

+# Contract
-# Contract-The folder is mainly about intelligent contract.
+## The folder is mainly about intelligent contract.